 - We pay a death benefit to the Beneficiary unless the Beneficiary is the surviving spouse and continues the Contract.
-The Income Benefit and any Income Payments will also end unless the Beneficiary is both a surviving spouse and either an Eligible Person (if Income Payments have not begun) or a Covered Person (if Income Payments have begun). - If the deceased Owner was a Determining Life and the surviving spouse Beneficiary continues the Contract: - we increase the Contract Value to equal the Guaranteed Death Benefit Value if greater and available, and the death benefit ends. - the surviving spouse becomes the new Owner, - if Income Payments have not begun the Accumulation Phase continues. - if Income Payments have begun they can only continue if the surviving spouse is a Covered Person; otherwise the Income Benefit ends, and - upon the surviving spouse's death, his or her Beneficiary(ies) receives the greater of Contract Value or Cash Value. - If the deceased Owner was not a Determining Life, the Traditional Death Benefit or Maximum Anniversary Value Death Benefit are not available and the Beneficiary(ies) receives the greater of Contract Value or Cash Value.
+The Income Benefit and any Income Payments will also end unless the Beneficiary is both a surviving spouse and either an Eligible Person (if Income Payments have not begun) or a Covered Person (if Income Payments have begun). - If the deceased Owner was a Determining Life and the surviving spouse Beneficiary continues the Contract: - we increase the Contract Value to equal the Guaranteed Death Benefit Value if greater and available, and the death benefit ends. - the surviving spouse becomes the new Owner, - if Income Payments have not begun the Accumulation Phase continues. - if Income Payments have begun they can only continue if the surviving spouse is a Covered Person; otherwise the Income Benefit ends, and - upon the surviving spouse's death, his or her Beneficiary(ies) receives the Contract Value. - If the deceased Owner was not a Determining Life, the Traditional Death Benefit or Maximum Anniversary Value Death Benefit are not available and the Beneficiary(ies) receives the Contract Value.